theseyan/bkg/README.md

 - bkg is **not** meant for very dynamic environments (for eg. serverless), as it adds considerable overhead to startup time.
 However, this overhead is only valid for the first start as the decompressed sources are cached in the filesystem onwards.
 - It is not recommended to perform `fs` operations with relative paths, as there is no guarantee where the sources may be placed at runtime.
 This will be fixed when I complete overriding some of `fs` default paths.
-- Generated executables must not be stripped or the embedded code sources get corrupted.
+- Generated executables are already stripped and must not be stripped again.

 # Building from source
 bkg is written in Zig and compilation is fairly straightforward.
 The prerequisites are: